Cloverleaf interchange: Problems

 The primary drawback of the classic design of the cloverleaf is that vehicles merge onto the highway at the end of a loop immediately before other vehicles leave to go around another loop, creating conflict known as weaving.
 Weaving limits the number of lanes of turning traffic.
 Most road authorities have since been implementing new interchange designs with less-curved exit ramps that do not result in weaving.
 These interchanges include the diamond, parclo and single-point urban interchanges (SPUI) when connecting to an arterial road in non free-flowing traffic on the crossroad and the stack or clover and stack hybrids when connecting to another freeway or to a busy arterial in free-flowing traffic where signals are still not desired.

 Not only are these ideas true for new interchanges, but they also hold when existing cloverleaf interchanges are upgraded.
 In Norfolk, Virginia, the interchange between US 13 and US 58 was originally a cloverleaf—it has since been converted to a SPUI.
 Also, many cloverleaf interchanges on California freeways, such as U.S. 101, are being converted to parclos.
 In Hampton, Virginia, a cloverleaf interchange between Interstate 64 and Mercury Boulevard has been partially unwound into a partial stack interchange.
 During 2008 and 2009, four cloverleaf interchanges along I-64/US 40 in St. Louis, Missouri, were replaced with SPUIs as part of a major highway-renovation project to upgrade the highway to Interstate standards.
-The original cloverleaf interchange in Delmont, Pennsylvania between Routes 22 and 66 was also converted to an SPUI.
+The original cloverleaf interchange in Delmont, Pennsylvania between Routes 22 and 66 was also converted to a SPUI.

 A compromise is to add a collector/distributor road next to the freeway; this does not eliminate weaving but moves it off the main lanes of the freeway.
 An example of this is the State Highway 23/Interstate 43 interchange in Sheboygan, Wisconsin, where the exit/entrance roads on and off Highway 23 are two lanes next to the main I-43 freeway on the north and southbound sides of the road.

 A few cloverleaf interchanges in California have been rebuilt to eliminate weaving on the freeway while keeping all four loop ramps, by adding bridges, similar to braided ramps.